ghc-proposals/ghc-proposals/proposals/0000-extended_forsome.rst

 It is similar to expression `:: let ... in` at type level.
 ForSome quantifier do not create a new type variable ( ``forall a.`` ), but add local type synonym in signature.

-It is not a powerful feature, but it fully cover all ``forall`` roles  and possibilities
+It is not a powerful feature, but it fully cover all ``forsome`` roles  and possibilities

 Extension